-Small and sleek, the A6000 has a similar look and feel to the A7.
-It featured a newly designed 24.3-million-pixel APS-C CMOS sensor and it competed at the time with the likes of the Fujifilm X-E2, the Olympus OM-D E-M1 and the Panasonic Lumix G6.
-Today, its low price point puts it up against entry-level DSLRs and beginner-friendly mirrorless cameras, but although we consider it one of the best cameras for beginners because of its price, it’s actually more powerful than these.
+Small and sleek, the A6000 features a 24.3MP APS-C CMOS sensor.
+Upon launch it competed with midrange cameras, though today its low price point makes it an option for those seeking an entry-level body.
+However, while we consider it one of the best cameras for beginners (opens in new tab) because of its price, it’s actually far more powerful than these.

 Model number: ILCE-6000